woz07/bcipher/README.md

 > bcipher is also NOT 100% secure, so please do not use this for applications that require high level of security
-> as this can be broken, it is just meant to be a simple basic encryptor/ decryptor with not high security.
+> as this can be broken, it is just meant to be a simple basic encryptor/ decryptor and doesn't offer a lot of security.

 ## What is it
 Bcipher is a cipher library for Java applications, you can use it encrypt and decrypt data (strings) for you.